 The court's approval of the class action may later be amended or withdrawn if it becomes evident that it clearly is not suitable to continue the case as a class action or that the scope of claims covered by the class action ought to be adjusted.
 Parties who are then no longer included in the class action may, within one month of the ruling for reversal or amendment becoming final and enforceable, require the court to continue to hear their claims as individual actions.

 Apart from being governed by the specific rules in Chapter 35 of the Civil Procedure Act, class actions are handled by the courts in the same manner as ordinary individual cases.
 Courts are, among other things, obliged to maintain an active dialogue with the parties during the preparatory stage of the proceedings.

 As a general rule, the main hearing in a civil case shall take place within six months of the date of submission of the writ of summons to the court, unless there are special circumstances.
 This also applies for class actions.
 However, in class action cases it is common for the defendant to contest whether the criteria for bringing the action as a class action have been met.
 This may lead to an exchange of pleadings and also, in some cases, a separate hearing with respect to the approval issue.
-If the class action is approved, the approval may also be appealed to the Court of Appeal.
-Thus, in many class actions it will not be possible to schedule the main hearing until later.6
+If the class action is certified, the approval may also be appealed to the Court of Appeal.
+Thus, in many class actions it will not be possible to schedule the main hearing until later.7

 iv Damages and costs